ophub/amlogic-s9xxx-armbian/documents/README.md

 The default system configuration information is recorded in the [model_database.conf](../build-armbian/armbian-files/common-files/etc/model_database.conf) file, in which the `BOARD` name must be unique.

-For those with `BUILD` value as `yes`, they are part of the default packaged systems for the box, these boxes can be used directly.
-Those with the default value as `no` are not packaged.
-To use the unpackaged boxes, you need to download the same `FAMILY` packaged system, after writing to `USB`, you can open `USB's boot partition` on the computer, modify `FDT's dtb name` in `/boot/uEnv.txt` file, to adapt to other boxes in the list.
+Devices with `BUILD` set to `yes` are included in the default build and can be used directly.
+Devices set to `no` are not packaged by default.
+To use an unpackaged device, download the Armbian system with the same `FAMILY`, write it to `USB`, then open the USB boot partition on your computer and modify the `FDT dtb name` in `/boot/uEnv.txt` to match your device.

-When compiling locally, specify with the `-b` parameter.
-When compiling in Actions on github.com, specify with the `armbian_board` parameter.
-Using `-b all` means to package all devices where `BUILD` is `yes`.
-When packaging with a specified `BOARD` parameter, it can be packaged whether `BUILD` is `yes` or `no`.
+For local compilation, use the `-b` parameter; for GitHub Actions, use the `armbian_board` parameter. `-b all` packages all devices with `BUILD` set to `yes`.
+Specifying a `BOARD` explicitly will package it regardless of its `BUILD` value.
 For example: `-b r68s_s905x3-tx3_s905l3a-cm311`.

 ### 5.4 Expanding Github Actions Compilation Space Using Logical Volumes

-The default compile space for Github Actions is 84G, with about 50G available after considering the system and necessary software packages.
-When compiling all firmware, you may encounter an issue with insufficient space, which can be addressed by using logical volumes to expand the compile space to approximately 110G.
-Refer to the method in the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file, and use the commands below to create a logical volume.
-Then, use the path of the logical volume during the compilation process.
+GitHub Actions provides 84GB of compile space by default, with approximately 50GB available after accounting for the system and required packages.
+When compiling all firmware, this may be insufficient.
+Use logical volumes to expand the compile space to approximately 110GB.
+Refer to the [.github/workflows/build-armbian-arm64-server-image.yml](../.github/workflows/build-armbian-arm64-server-image.yml) file and use the commands below to create a logical volume.
+Then use the logical volume path during compilation.

 ```yaml
 - name: Create simulated physical disk